-I originally wrote Lady for secular women who wanted to get married and were ready to make changes after failing to find a husband with casual dating.
+I originally wrote Lady (now unpublished) for secular women who wanted to get married and were ready to make changes after failing to find a husband with casual dating.
 I was agnostic at the time and attempted to offer an intermediate step between the secular world and the world of God for women who felt that casual dating was wrong but didn’t yet trust God to provide them with a suitable husband.

 It would be impossible to retrofit Lady as a Christian work.
 It contains too many secular ideas and cost-benefit arguments, and promotes behaviors that could be classified as sinful, so instead I have written this prologue for Christian women who want to get the best out of Lady without risking their salvation.
 Below you’ll find direct quotes from Lady followed by a correction that has been guided by my developing Christian faith.

 “In life, there is a time for hearing ‘sweet little lies,’ as the Fleetwood Mac song tells us, and there is a time for knowing the truth so that you can improve your life.”
 “Improve your life” in what way?
 In terms of the benefits, comforts, and pleasures you can receive?
 In the amount of pride you develop for being a beautiful or “good” person?
 In Lady I advised you to embark on a journey of self-improvement to increase your “value,” but in the eyes of God, your value is determined by your faith, not your skill at appearing better before worldly men.
 The only improvement you need is to increase your faith and turn away from sin, and doing those two things alone will yield enough for you to bond with a man who has a similar level of faith as you do.
 The last thing you want is to make yourself appealing on a skin-deep level to a man lusting after external beauty.
 More effort should be put into improving the internal, in the form of the spiritual, than the external, for if you want to drink from a cup, it’s more important for the inside to be clean than the outside.